wcsanders1/AssemblyLanguageIntro/README.md

 ## What is assembly language?

-Assembly language is a low-level programming language with a nearly one-to-one correspondence with the computer's machine code instructions.
+Assembly language is a low-level programming language with a one-to-one correspondence with the processor's machine code instructions.
 It is mostly a set of mnemonic codes referring to machine codes.
 Assembly language is converted into machine code by an assembler, whereas higher-level languages like C# are compiled by a compiler, which may make decisions on its own based on the entirety of the program.
+Also, because of the correspondence between assembly language mnemonics and processor instructions, assembly language programs for one processor will likely not run on a different processor.

+## Why explore assembly language?

+Writing programs in assembly language reveals the amount of instructions and detail required to make a computer do even seemingly simple tasks.
+Modern high-level languages extract much of this detail away, so programming in a high-level language can cause a programmer to take for granted how much the compiler is actually doing.
+Also, programming in assembly language can help a programmer understand how memory works, which may offer insight into problems faced when programming at a higher level.

 ## Setting up a Visual Studio project to write assembly